Disney riverboats: History

 A Mississippi steamboat was included in the plans for the first Disney amusement park that was to be built across the street from his Walt Disney Studios in Burbank, California.
 Although this park was abandoned in favor of the much larger Disneyland, the plan for having a riverboat attraction was retained.

 Because Mark Twain was the first functional paddlewheeler built in the United States in 50 years, the WED designers conducted extensive research to build it like riverboats were built in the heyday of steam powered ships.
 The design was by D.M.Callis, Naval Architect, former naval architect for Todd Pacific Shipyards.
 The decks were assembled at the Disney Studios at Burbank, while the 105-foot hull was constructed at Todd Shipyards, Los Angeles Division, San Pedro, California (where portions of Columbia were built years later).

 Joe Fowler, Disneyland's construction supervisor and former navy admiral, insisted on creating a drydock for the ship along what became the Rivers of America.
 Walt Disney, dismayed at how much land was taken up by the massive excavation, referred to the drydock first as "Joe's Ditch", and then later, "Fowler's Harbor", the name by which it goes by today.
 Disney remained a supporter of the riverboat, funding its construction from his personal funds when corporate funding fell short.

 On the first "fill-the-river" day, the water pumped into the Rivers of America soaked through the riverbed.
 Fowler found a supply of clay to replace the soil stabilizer used to line the river, and the second "fill-the-river" day was successful.

 Mark Twain had her maiden voyage on July 13, 1955, four days before the park opened, for a private party celebrating Walt and Lillian Disney's 30th wedding anniversary.
-Before the party, as Fowler was checking to make sure everything would be ready for the 300 invited guests, found Lillian sweeping the decks and assisted her.
+Before the party, as Fowler was checking to make sure everything would be ready for the 300 invited guests, he found Lillian sweeping the decks and assisted her.